xiangp126/CrossLv/README.md

 - On Ubuntu and MacOS whole installation takes little time

-- On CentOS 6, too old version gcc and missing clang make compiling them takes huge time
+- On CentOS 6, too old version gcc and missing clang make compiling them taking huge time
     - however it is still a whole stage automatical solution that is very helpful.

 ## Installation Guide